effekt-lang/effekt-vscode/CONTRIBUTING.md

 git checkout master && git pull
 ```

-Depending on if the new change is minor or a patch (choose one), run:
+Depending on whether the new change is minor or a patch (choose one), run:

 ```sh
 npm version [minor/patch] -m "Release v%s"